Dates & Rates

-Riding-Staff-In-Training (RSIT) is a four week long, in-depth leadership and horsemanship program that builds confidence in working with kids and horses, and develops skills to work towards being a camp staff member.
-RSITs work closely alongside Counselors-In-Training (CITs), but focus on working with horses as well as kids.
-CITs and RSITs join a long tradition of spirited, dedicated high school youth that love camp and want to work with kids.
+Riding-Staff-In-Training (RSIT) is a four weeklong, in-depth leadership and horsemanship program that builds confidence in working with campers and horses.
+RSITs develop these skills to work towards one day being camp staff members.
+RSITs work closely alongside Counselors-In-Training (CITs) but focus on working with horses as well as kids.
+CITs and RSITs join a long tradition of spirited, dedicated high school youth that love camp as well as working with youth.
 As a group, you’ll create unforgettable memories and lasting friendships.
 As individuals, you’ll grow in confidence, make a difference in kids’ lives, and be on your way to joining the talented Camp Sealth staff.

-RSITs must be entering grades 10-11 in fall 2019, have extensive Western or English riding skills, have a high level of maturity and be able to live and work closely with peers and adults.
+RSITs must be entering grades 10 in fall 2024, have extensive Western or English riding skills, have a high level of maturity, and be able to live and work closely with peers and adults.
 Previous experience with leadership and/or work with children is highly recommended.
 There is an application process for the RSIT program (see below), and it can be competitive.

 What to Expect

 The RSIT program combines many different elements to give teens a well-rounded experience and develop skills in multiple areas.
 Some of the activities and workshops are done in conjunction with the CIT training; RSITs separate from the group to work with the riding staff on horse-related skills.